Virginia-iGEM/generator-igemwiki/README.md

 cd igem-2018-wiki
 yo igemwiki
 ```

+Note that we are using Gulp 4; keep this in mind when looking up Gulp recipes if you intend on modifying the build pipeline.

 If that made no sense, please continue to [Installation and Setup](#installation-and-setup) for a full walkthrough.